 Headboards create a feeling of safety and solidity, protecting your head and also shielding you from anything behind you that you can’t see.
 They’re a great choice if you must put your bed underneath a window or in the middle of the room.
 Make sure the headboard is solid and attached to the bed, so you’re not creating a feeling of unease, worrying that it might tip over.
 Avoid placing your bed near a window, where your body’s Qi may fly up and out the window.

-Carbon dioxide isn’t good for Qi.
-Out with the potted plants, which grow at night, giving off carbon dioxide.
+While clean air is essential for Qi, carbon dioxide is not.
+Having plants in your bedroom is a contested point of feng shui—as plants often grow at night, emitting carbon dioxide.
+If you like plants, we recommend keeping them across the room rather than next to your bed and keeping them on the small side.
 In the morning, open the windows to let out carbon dioxide from your own breathing.
 A colossal bedroom feng shui mistake: dried flowers.
 They connote death. #Avoid